Foundations of regular variation on topological spaces: Random measures and point processes

 The following example deals with doubly stochastic Poisson processes.

-\begin{example} Let $\etap$ be the \emph{Cox process} with the driving random measure $\Lambda\in\Mb$, that is, conditional on $\Lambda$, $\etap$ is the Poisson point process with intensity measure $\Lambda$.
-Assume that $\Lambda(A)$ is square integrable for each $A\in\sX$.
+\begin{example}[Cox process] Let $\etap$ be the \emph{Cox process} with the driving random measure $\Lambda\in\Mb$, that is, conditional on $\Lambda$, $\etap$ is the Poisson point process with intensity measure $\Lambda$.
+Assume that $\Lambda(A)$ is square-integrable for each $A\in\sX$.
 Then